Mollie (a horse)

-Mollie is painted as a fairly stupid, vain, and materialistic horse.
-In the very beginning, she comes late to Old Major's speech, and she "took a place near the front and began flirting her white mane, hoping to draw attention to the red ribbons it was plaited with" (1.4).
-Later, when the pigs make it their job to carry on Old Major’s message, the first thing that Mollie wants to know is, "Will there be sugar after the rebellion?"
-(2.3).
-As if she hasn’t made enough of a fool of herself already, the next thing she wants to know is whether she'll be allowed to wear ribbons in her mane.
+Mollie is stupid, vain, and materialistic.
+(It's a good thing she's pretty.)
+From the very beginning, we get hints that she's not going to last long in the rebellion: she comes late to Old Major's speech, and she "took a place near the front and began flirting her white mane, hoping to draw attention to the red ribbons it was plaited with" (1.4).
+The first thing she wants to know is, "Will there be sugar after the rebellion?"
+(2.3); the second thing she wants to know is whether she'll be allowed to wear ribbons.

-After the rebellion, as the animals are going through the farmhouse, they lose track of Mollie.
-When they find her, “she had taken a piece of blue ribbon from Mrs. Jones's dressing-table, and was holding it against her shoulder and admiring herself in the glass in a very foolish manner" (2.18).
-It’s not surprising that when work begins, Mollie often shows up late and leaves early.
-She doesn’t seem to care who is in power as long as she can do as little work as possible.
+Not that she waits for an answer: after the rebellion, the animals find her in the farmhouse, where "she had taken a piece of blue ribbon from Mrs. Jones's dressing-table, and was holding it against her shoulder and admiring herself in the glass in a very foolish manner" (2.18).